 Jonathan Allsopp – Accompanist

-Jonathan began the organ with Ronny Krippner, and currently studies with Tom Bell.
+Jonathan began the organ with Ronny Krippner while at school; he is currently taught by Tom Bell.
 He is a Fellow of the Royal College of Organists.